Home » Posts tagged 'wireless'

 - Click on Join to join the network.

-Most of the time to use the MIIS wireless network, all you need to do is the following:
+Most of the time to use the Middlebury wireless network, all you need to do is the following:

-- Enter your MIIS account name and password (same as your email username and password), then tap Join.
+4. Enter your Middlebury account name and password (same as your email username and password), then tap Join.

-However, if the above procedure does not work, follow the steps below.
+If the above procedure does not work, follow the steps below:

 When is the best time to get a new computer?
 A few months before you start at MIIS—enough time to get to know your new computer.
 The worst time is early in (or during) the semester—this is a great way to needlessly stress yourself out.